 * Current rules and future rules, if any, must not impose burdensome requirements on developing countries.
 They have to take into account the market and economic realities of the day.

-* Special and differential (S&D) treatment has to go beyond longer time frames to implement the agreements.
+* Special and Differential (S&D) treatment has to go beyond longer time frames needed to implement the agreements.

 * The concept of reciprocity cannot be applied when asymmetries continue to exist between the developed and developing countries.

 * Liberalisation should not create economic upheavals.